Undergrad Research Assistants

 Medical Elective Placements

-These placements are for medical students who have completed their degrees and are moving into the clinical phase and are designed to give field experience of expedition medicine.
-There is an expedition medicine experiential medicine course (HM015) but that is for pre-med students whereas these placements are for 8 weeks starting on 11 June 2014 in Honduras and give students the opportunity to work alongside a wide range of doctors at different research camps to learn about issues ranging from tropical diseases to hyperbaric medicine.
-On this placement you sign up for the Jungle training and Neotropical Forest Ecology course (HM001) for your first week and then spend a week at Base Camp working with the medical staff supporting the cloud forest ecological research team (HM101).
-At this camp you can also complete a short course on how to extract DNA under field conditions.
-Research themes at this camp include niche separation in small mammal species using stable isotopes, identifying prevalence of chytrid infection in amphibians and assessment of the invertebrate diversity of the park using molecular techniques as well as many other projects which you would have the chance to join in your spare time.
+These placements are for medical students who have completed their 4 year degrees and are moving into the clinical phase, or wish to gain field experience of expedition medicine.
+There is an expedition medicine experiential medicine course, but that is for pre-med students whereas these placements are for 8 weeks starting on 15 June 2016 in Honduras and give students the opportunity to work alongside a wide range of doctors at different research camps to learn about issues ranging from tropical diseases to hyperbaric medicine.

-For the next 2 weeks you would be on placement supporting the medical staff at two different field camps in the Cusuco National Park (HM101).
+- During weeks 3 and 4 you would be on placement supporting the medical staff at different forest camps in the Cusuco National Park and helping with biodiversity assessments.
 These camps are much more remote and you are living in hammocks or tents deep in the forest.
 Here medical emergencies are hopefully fairly infrequent and you get the chance to join the research teams who are working on dung beetle, moth, amphibian, reptiles, bird and large mammal standard monitoring programmes.

-At the end of this 8 week period you would have had a range of expedition medicine experience as well as gaining skills in jungle survival and diving and having had a range of biodiversity monitoring experiences.
-Each of the different medical staff (6- 7) who would have been mentoring you at the various camps would sign you off as having received relevant experience in different aspects of expedition medicine.
+At the end of this 8 week period you would have had a range of expedition medicine experience as well as gaining skills in jungle survival, diving and having had a range of biodiversity monitoring experiences.
+Each of the different medical staff who would have been mentoring you at the various camps would sign you off as having received relevant experience in different aspects of expedition medicine.